West Virginia Business Facts

 The state of West Virginia ranked last in various surveys in terms of its viability in doing business.
 But that does not entirely mean West Virginia has nothing good to offer.
 In fact, the state has not had an increase in general tax for over two decades now.
 Most importantly, the cost of doing business in West Virginia is one of the lowest in the United States.

 Major Companies Headquartered in West Virginia

 West Virginia is the headquarters of many major companies including CAMC Health System, Prime, MedExpress, Patriot Coal, and The Special Metals Corporation group of companies.

 Starting a business in West Virginia can be a cost-saving choice.
 Since 2005, the state has witnessed more than $13 billion in new business ventures.
 Its business tax climate ranked 19th in 2019’s survey conducted by the Tax Foundation.
 West Virginia is the best place to start a new venture with less capital required.

 There are 3 basic options: a DBA, a Corporation, or an LLC.
 Click here to learn more about business entities.

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name, so it’s best to consider a name that stands out and is timeless so it grows with your business.
 In Step 3 we’ll show you how to search for the name in West Virginia, but we highly recommend you do the following before searching West Virginia state databases:

 NOTE: Familiarize yourself with the West Virginia naming guidelines.
 LLC entity names need to contain the words Limited Liability Company or the abbreviation LLC, and certain words are restricted or prohibited.